CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Literature Review

 The aforementioned two-stage consumer clustering approaches are better equipped to avoid this limitation.
 For instance, the daily ensemble clustering method from Sun et al. \cite{Sun2020} and the GPF approaches from Nakashima et al. \cite{Nakashima2016PerformanceData} and Li et al. \cite{Li2019AStudy} allow consumers to belong to different clusters on different days.
 Meanwhile, the DCP method from Tsekouras et al. \cite{Tsekouras2007Two-stageCustomers} still only uses a single profile for consumer segmentation in the second stage.
 In doing so, the method fails to take full advantage of the rich representation discovered in the first stage of independent consumer DLP clustering.

-Because intra-consumer variability has been recognised as an indicator of suitability for DSM strategies \cite{Yilmaz2019,Jin,Dent2014,Kwac2014}, clustering methods that fail to account for intra-consumer variability may miss important distinctions among consumers that are particularly relevant for DR programs.
-An effective clustering approach for consumer segmentation must therefore capture key within-consumer behavioural diversity and allow the clustering process to take this facet into account.
+Because intra-consumer variability has been recognised as an indicator of suitability for DSM and DR strategies \cite{Yilmaz2019,Jin,Dent2014,Kwac2014}, clustering methods that fail to account for intra-consumer variability may miss important distinctions among consumers that are particularly relevant for such programs.
+An effective clustering approach for consumer segmentation must therefore capture within-consumer behavioural diversity and allow the clustering process to take this facet into account.